87 Monte SS Blacklist

 By the time I'd gotten in touch with Glen, I discovered this little gem sitting in my inbox:

-Through several conversations with Highway Stars, it seems that finally someone has gathered enough evidence to corral this pirate.
+Through several conversations with Highway Stars, it seems that finally someone has gathered enough evidence to potentially corral this pirate.
 I recall having read once that the wheels of justice grind along at their own pace.
 I have recently learned (3/6/12) that the proceedings have reached a plateau.
 If this guy's track record is any indication, I'd bet dollars to doughnuts he's busy shifting funds so he can play the poor card.
 Manta dot com now lists his worth at 120k, a vast reduction from previously listed assets.

 Not long after this, I found an unusual letter sitting in my mailbox.
 Further proof of how truly un-hinged this guy is.
 Looks like something I might've done... back when I was 11 years old!
-This alone speaks volumes about the maturity level of this individual.
+This alone speaks volumes about the character and maturity level of this individual.

 Click the icon below to see more!